 AUTHORS' NOTES |

-SCIENCE, PEOPLE & POLITICS SHOULD BE BACK ON SCHEDULE BY THE END OF MAY.
+SCIENCE, PEOPLE & POLITICS CONTINUES TO STRIVE TO GET BACK ON SCHEDULE

 Search engine optimisation and design with css and html by Helen Gavaghan©

 LEGAL STUFF: Science, People and Politics Ltd. Co.
 No. 0590-1911 owns Science, People & Politics issn:1751-598x (online).
-The magazine's issn and the websites www.sciencepeopleandpolitics.com and www.sciencepeopleandpolitics.net are registered to Helen Gavaghan, and are not owned by the magazine's owning company.
+The magazine's issn and the websites www.sciencepeopleandpolitics.com are registered to Helen Gavaghan, and are not owned by the magazine's owning company.
 The company is registered in England, with registered office address 165 Longfellow Court, Mytholmroyd, HX7 5LG.
-It has no bank account and does not own a website, but has access to websites created, paid for, registered to and managed by Helen Gavaghan, the absolute majority shareholder in the company.
+Neither company nor the magazine it owns has a bank account, though the shareholders have authorised such.
+HG.